natsitarz/car.io/README.md

 Ever dreamed about journal for your car? __CAR.io is just for you!__

-After creating your car's profile you can: add photos to gallery, write your car maintenance log, save notes about your refueling and avg. fuel consumption, make a log with daily unexpected situations and more!
+After creating your car's profile you can: add photos to gallery and share them, write your car maintenance log, save notes about your refueling and avg. fuel consumption, make a log with daily unexpected situations and more!

 Feel free to contribute to this project!